WDI-SEA/react-development-course-materials/03-Underlying Concepts/03-unidirectional-data-flow-lecture.md

  **Talking Points**:

-- Now that I know the components I need, the `state` I need, and where everything needs to be, I can start writing some code.
+- Now that I know the components I need, the state I need, and where everything needs to be, I can start writing some code.
 First, I'll create the child components.
-I can use functional components, since they won't need to hold their own state.
+I can use functional components, as they won't need to hold their own state.

-- `FruitList` renders an unordered list (`ul`), which contains an array of `li` elements, each with a single `fruit` string. `FruitList` uses [array map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to convert the array of fruit strings in our data to an array of fruit `li` elements to render.
-Using `map` to convert data arrays to arrays of UI elements is a common pattern you will use, and see used, in React.
+- `FruitList` renders an unordered list (`ul`), which contains an array of `li` elements, each with a single `fruit` string. `FruitList` uses [`array.map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to convert the array of `fruit` strings in our data to an array of `fruit` `li` elements to render.
+Using `map()` to convert data arrays to arrays of UI elements is a common pattern you will use, and see used, in React.

 `FruitFilter` renders a single input.
 Its value and `onChange` callbacks will both be set by the container component.